 Both vets, and the team have had to undergo training in order to be able to operate in the often hostile environments.

 "You have to always be ready for anything, but the rewards certainly make the tough conditions worth it."

 Dr Amir Khalil

 Frank remembers the rescue and treatment of a bear who was missing a front leg and watching the recovery and his adjustment to his species-appropriate home at BEAR SANCTUARY Müritz as a stand-out moment, and one that even brought tears to his eyes.
-More recently, the challenging relocation of elephant Kaavan, who with the help from superstar Cher, was moved from a lonely existence in isolation in Pakistan to finally live a species-appropriate and peaceful life along with other elephants in Cambodia.
+A challenging mission was the relocation of elephant Kaavan, who with the help from superstar Cher, was moved from a lonely existence in isolation in Pakistan to finally live a species-appropriate and peaceful life along with other elephants in Cambodia.
 The relocation was the heaviest rescue to date, and a huge logistical challenge to pull off, especially during a global pandemic!
+They recently travelled to Karachi, Pakistan for the health assessment and treatment of ailing elephant Noor Jehan.
 Amir and Frank to do their jobs and the moment that many see grass for the first time is a once-in-a-lifetime moment, for animal and vet alike.

 Both Amir and Frank are united in the passion for their jobs, but both wish that there was a greater understanding of wild animals not being pets and the need for them to be given the respect they need.
 If this is appreciated, then Frank, Amir, and the team may never have to see animals starving to death in captivity and pick-up the pieces of the broken animals that are living in the midst of conflict.

 Whilst time and resources are limited, we can all do our bit to help the team by not supporting ruthless trade and the exploitation of animals.

 Note: Any advertisements that may appear during the viewing of this video are unrelated to FOUR PAWS.
 We assume no liability for this content.